 His statement reads – “As we are confronted with unprecedented crisis inside out, I believe that time has now come for the company start a new, with a new spirit and young leadership to better respond to challenges arising from the rapidly changing IT industry.”

-On a similar context, Jay Y. Lee, the other vice chairman of Samsung than Kwon, faced imprisonment in August.
-Lee faced accusation for bribing a presidential confidante for succeeding his hospitalized father, Lee Kun-hee.
+In a similar context, Jay Y. Lee, the other vice chairman of Samsung than Kwon, faced imprisonment in August.
+Lee faced accusations of bribing a presidential confidante for succeeding his hospitalized father, Lee Kun-hee.
 The latter is the chairman of Samsung.

-The younger Lee was sentenced to 5 years of imprisonment and has denied charges while appealing in court.
+The younger Lee was sentenced to 5 years of imprisonment and has denied charges while appearing in court.

 Well, as the company revealed, Kwon will step down officially from the management board in March 2018.
 This is the time when his present term ends.